wc-duck/wc-duck.github.io-src/content/code/protothreads-with-a-twist.md

 ## Pro: Not much code

-Also it is quite small ( at the time of writing 435 lines of code with quite a bit of comments ) and that is always a good thing if you just want to try it out and see if it feels good, if it does maybe move on to a "heavier" solution if needed?
+Also it is quite small ( at the time of writing 193 lines of code + 313 lines of comments ) and that is always a good thing for maintenance and "ease of use".

 ## Con: Easy to mess up locals

 It is easy to mess up your local variables as it is second nature for every one of us to just declare a variable and expect it to keep its value :)
-My guess is however that you learn quickly and hopefully `co_declare_locals()` make it easier.
+My guess however is that you learn quickly and hopefully `co_locals_begin()/co_locals_end()` make it a bit easier.

 ## Con: Macro-heavy

 Personally I'm not that afraid of macros but I know some are.
-Also in this case they require quite a bit of things and end up producing quite hard to understand errors if you fudge up.
-Again I think this is something that you learn but the more of you on a team the more people to learn and the more of you to fudge up a few times.
+Also in this case they require you to follow quite a few rules and if you break them you end up with quite hard to understand errors.
+Again I think this is something that you learn but the more of you on your team the more people that have to learn and the fudge up a few times.

 An macro-related error that can be quite hard to understand if you are new to the code is this